-Bosnia is a beautiful country and if you want to enjoy nature's bounty, hit the road by car.
+Bosnia and Herzegovina is a beautiful country and if you want to enjoy nature's bounty, hit the road by car.
 Witness the spectacular change in scenery as you drive along.
 A word of caution though - don't expect great road conditions and great speeds while driving.

 Owing to the mountainous terrain and the poor infrastructure maintenance, patches of laboured driving are bound to be there.

 Our Bosnia-Herzegovina Transportation guide tells you everything you need to know about getting to, from and around Bosnia-Herzegovina.
 Taking a tour of Bosnia-Herzegovina is an easy way to get around whilst also getting to experience the many exciting things to see & do across the region.

 Sarajevo Airport is in the suburb of Butmir and is relatively close to the city centre.
 You have the options of taking a taxi or tram.
 Taxi fares to and from the airport are alarmingly expensive considering the short distance to the city.
 The best bet is to cab it up till the tram terminus at Ilidzaand then board a tram for the last leg of your journey.
 If you're still looking for flights to Bosnia why not use the knowledge of our local connections in each destination.